spantaleev/matrix-docker-ansible-deploy/docs/maintenance-checking-services.md

 If it's all green, everything is probably running correctly.

-Besides this self-check, you can also check your server using the [Federation Tester](https://federationtester.matrix.org/).
+Besides this self-check, you can also check whether your server federates with the Matrix network by using the [Federation Tester](https://federationtester.matrix.org/) against your base domain (`example.com`), not the `matrix.example.com` subdomain.